3mcd/javelin/docs-src/content/ecs/effects.md

 <aside>
   <p>
     <strong>Tip</strong> — effects in Javelin have some similarities to React effects.
 They are executed each update (tick) and  read/modify closed-over variables.
-In a way, Javelin's effects are a combination of React's <code>useEffect</code> and <code>useRef</code>.
   </p>
 </aside>